JavaScript is required

 One thing to remember: in English, we can sometimes drop the relative pronoun.
 You might say "The book I bought" without "that."
 In Spanish, you can't do this.
 You always need que in the sentence.

-When que follows a preposition, things get a bit more specific.
-For short prepositions like a, de, con, or en, you can use que when referring to things but not people.
-For people after a preposition, you need quien or quienes instead.
+• For short prepositions like a, de, con, or en, you can use que when referring to things but not people.

+"La casa en que vivo es pequeña."
+(The house in which I live is small.)
 This works fine because "casa" is a thing.
 But if you're talking about people, you'd switch to quien.

 Quien and quienes for referring to people

-Quien (singular) and quienes (plural) are relative pronouns used specifically for people.
+💡Quien (singular) and quienes (plural) are relative pronouns used specifically for people.
 While que can also refer to people, quien becomes necessary in certain situations, especially after prepositions.

 The main rule: use quien or quienes when you have a preposition before the relative pronoun and the antecedent is a person.